From Bangkit to Developing Own Startup “KerjaGo”

 What Kaenova Did During Bangkit

 The 900 hours of learning were Kae’s challenging part in finishing Bangkit.
-Although he was busy managing between regular courses and Bangkit, he felt that utilizing Google Calendar greatly assisted him.
+Although he was busy managing between regular courses and Bangkit, utilizing Google Calendar greatly assisted him.
 On some critical days, he also worked on the assignment during weekends.

 During Bangkit, Kae and his team obtained the chance to run the Company-Based Capstone Project from Traveloka after submitting a proposal.
 Among 19 teams selected, they got an award for “the best” project and ranked number one.

 However, their achievement was not a cup of tea.
-They were humbled by the fact that they still have tons to learn in terms of skills and experience.
-On a more technical note, they also learned that this hospitality field depends so much on product management.
+They were humbled by the fact that they still had tons to learn regarding skills and experience.
+On a more technical note, they also knew that this hospitality field depends so much on product management.

-Business would surely gain considerable revenue if the product were managed by appropriately addressing customer needs.
-For that purpose, maintaining communication among many divisions within a company is essential.
+Businesses would gain considerable revenue if the product were managed by appropriately addressing customer needs.
+Maintaining communication among many divisions within a company is essential for that purpose.

-To support their Capstone project, Kae and team felt very fortunate to have learned seven soft skills topics from Bangkit.
-In his opinion, “Start-Up Valuation” is the highlight which significantly helped him and the team to manage their product.
+Kae and the team felt very fortunate to have learned seven soft skills topics from Bangkit to support their Capstone project.
+In his opinion, “Startup Valuation” is the highlight that significantly helped him and the team to manage their product.

 Many opportunities have come his way after Bangkit has ended.
 He received an offer from a university to collaborate toward building a website.
-He emphasizes twice that soft skills from Bangkit, especially time management and professional communication, are totally worth-it and helpful for him to get such a chance.
+He emphasizes twice that soft skills in Bangkit, especially time management and professional communication, are totally worth it and helpful for him in getting such a chance.

 After gaining knowledge from Bangkit, one of his visions is to plan and manage projects more effectively.